heathen1878/ARM-QuickStarts/Connectivity/readme.md

 [Home](../readme.md)

-The artifact ConnectivityBasicLinkedTemplate.json and ConnectivityBasicTemplateSpec deploys a network watcher and virtual network.
+The template ConnectivityBasicLinkedTemplate.json deploys a network watcher and virtual network.

 You can deploy these templates using PowerShell or an Azure DevOps Pipeline; a working Azure DevOps Pipeline can be found [here](https://github.com/heathen1878/Azure/blob/master/Connectivity/readme.md)

 ### PowerShell

-First of all you'll need to setup your [deployment](../Deploy/readme.md) artifacts
+First of all you'll need to setup your [deployment](../Deploy/readme.md) store and templates.

 Now everything is in place to start a deployment.